sfu-ireceptor/turnkey-service-php/doc/resetting.md

-# Resetting your turnkey
+# Resetting the turnkey

-:warning: This will erase your database.
+:warning: This will erase the turnkey database.

 ```
 # stop turnkey